 - Improve east-west connectivity.

 Linked to these is a set of 20 specific objectives, which are available on request.

-This engagement is to gather public opinion on the options we have identified through the Harrogate congestion study.
-Whilst we have worked with a group of ‘key stakeholders’ this is the first opportunity for the wider public to have their say.
+This engagement was used to gather public opinion on the options we have identified through the Harrogate congestion study.
+Whilst we have worked with a group of ‘key stakeholders’ this was the first opportunity for the wider public to have their say.

-We believe the issues in the towns need to be addressed, as they are reducing the quality of life for residents, worsening air quality and limiting growth of the local economy.
+We believed the issues in the towns need to be addressed, as they are reducing the quality of life for residents, worsening air quality and limiting growth of the local economy.

 Traffic issues in Harrogate and Knaresborough are complex.
 They are a result of short local trips, longer trips that start or end in the towns, and through traffic.
 Therefore it is unlikely a single intervention could successfully address the problem.
-That is why the indicative Packages have been developed and it is almost certain that, should this study progress further, it will be on the basis of a Package of preferred interventions.
+That is why the indicative Packages have been developed and it is almost certain that, now that this study is progressing further, it will be on the basis of a Package of preferred interventions.

 The options have been identified through: